Unified Breakdown Analysis for Byzantine Robust Gossip: Attacking robust gossip algorithms

-\textbf{Dissensus Attack.} To disrupt the aggregation procedure, Byzantine agents might aim at maximizing the variance of the honest parameters.
-A natural notion of variance in a decentralized setting is the average of pairwise differences of the neighbors parameters, which corresponds to $\|\mX_{\H}\|_{\mW_{\H}}^2$.
-Finding $\va_i^t$ such that these pairwise differences are maximized at $t+1$ writes
+\textbf{Dissensus Attack.} Byzantine nodes can disrupt decentralized communication by maximizing the variance of the honest parameters.
+A natural decentralized notion of variance is the \emph{Laplacian heterogeneity} $\sum_{i,j\in \H}w_{ij}\|\vx_i-\vx_j\|^2$, which corresponds to $\|\mX_{\H}\|_{\mW_{\H}}^2$.
+Finding $\va_i^t$ such that this heterogeneity is maximized at $t+1$ writes

-Hence, maximizing the heterogeneity at time $t+1$ suggests to take $\va_i^t = [\mW_{\H}^t\mX_{\H}^t]_i = \sum_{j \in n_{\H}(i)} (\vx_i^t - \vx_j^t)$.
+For small $\eta$, this suggests to take $\va_i^t = [\mW_{\H}^t\mX_{\H}^t]_i = \sum_{j \in n_{\H}(i)}w_{ij}(\vx_i^t - \vx_j^t)$.
 This choice of $\va_i^t$ corresponds to the \textit{Dissensus} attack proposed in \citet{he2022byzantine}.
-However, as gossip communication is usually operated for a large number a communication rounds, maximizing only the pairwise differences at the next step is a short-sighted approach.
+However, as gossip communication is usually operated with multiple communication rounds, maximizing only the pairwise differences at the next step is a short-sighted approach.

-\textbf{Spectral Heterogeneity Attack.} Taking into account the fact that several communication rounds are performed over iterations, Byzantine nodes should aim at time $t$ at maximizing for any $s \ge 0$ the pairwise differences at time $t+s$, i.e, finding
+\textbf{Spectral Heterogeneity Attack.} Byzantine nodes can take into account the fact that several rounds of communication will occur, and focus on increasing the heterogeneity over the long term.
+This leads, at any time $t$, to maximizing for any $s \ge 0$ the pairwise differences at time $t+s$, i.e, finding

-Considering the asymptotic $s\rightarrow +\infty$ leads to approximating $\mW_{\H}(\mI_{\H} - \eta \mW_{\H})^{2s}$ as a projection on its eigenspace associated with the largest eigenvalue of $\mW_{\H}(\mI_{\H} - \eta \mW_{\H})^{2s}$.
-This eigenspace corresponds to the space spanned by the eigenvector of $\mW_{\H}$ associated with the smallest non-zero eigenvalue of $\mW_{\H}$, i.e $\mumin$.
-This eigenvector (denoted $\ve_{fied}$) is commonly referred to as the Fiedler vector of the graph.
+Taking $s\rightarrow +\infty$ leads to approximating $\mW_{\H}(\mI_{\H} - \eta \mW_{\H})^{2s}$ as a projection on its eigenspace associated with the largest eigenvalue of $\mW_{\H}(\mI_{\H} - \eta \mW_{\H})^{2s}$.
+This eigenspace corresponds to the space spanned by the eigenvector of $\mW_{\H}$ associated with the smallest non-zero eigenvalue of $\mW_{\H}$, i.e $\mu_2(\G_{\H})$.
+This eigenvector (denoted $\ve_{fied}$) is commonly referred to as the \emph{Fiedler vector} of the graph.
 Its coordinates essentially sort the nodes of the graph with the two farthest nodes associated with the largest and smallest value.
-Hence the signs of the values in the Fiedler vector are typically used to partition the graph into two components.
-Our \textbf{Spectral Heterogeneity} attack consists in taking $\va_i^t = [\ve_{fied}\ve_{fied}^T \mX_{\H}^t]_i$, which essentially leads Byzantine nodes to cut the graph into two by pushing honest nodes in either plus or minus $\ve_{fied}^T \mX_{\H}^t$.
+Hence, the signs of the values in the Fiedler vector are typically used to partition the graph into two (least-connected) components.
+Our \emph{Spectral Heterogeneity} attack consists in taking $\va_i^t = [\ve_{fied}\ve_{fied}^T \mX_{\H}^t]_i$, which leads Byzantine nodes to cut the graph into two by pushing honest nodes in either plus or minus $\ve_{fied}^T \mX_{\H}^t$.

-\subsection{Experimental evaluation}
+\section{Experimental evaluation.}